Your base period

 - If you don't meet minimum eligibility requirements using the primary base period.

 - If using the alternate base period will increase your entitlement by 10% or more.

 Massachusetts employers are required to report wage information to the Department of Unemployment Assistance on a quarterly basis.
 This wage information is used to determine your potential monetary eligibility for UI benefits.

 Once your claim is established, it is good for one year, which is called your benefit year.

 Your maximum benefit amount is the maximum number of weeks you are eligible to receive benefits multiplied by your weekly benefit amount.
 The maximum benefit amount is available to you for the duration of your benefit year.
 Once your benefit year expires, any unpaid benefits will no longer be available to you.

 If you do not agree with the wages reported

-If you do not agree with the amount of wages reported to DUA by the Department of Revenue, call the TeleClaim Center.
-DUA will ask you to provide proof of the wage amounts you are disputing and then will request wage information directly from your employer.
+When you receive your Benefit Determination Notice, if you do not agree with the amount of wages reported to DUA by a former employer, you can provide proof of the wage amounts you are disputing and DUA will attempt to resolve the discrepancy.

 If it is determined that you do not have enough wages under either the primary or the alternate base period to establish a claim, or if you continue to disagree with the amount of wages reported, you have the right to file an appeal and to have a hearing.